rozinasaf/PageRank/README.md

 Depth = 3.

-When finished, runs an implementation of PageRank algorithm.
+When crawler finished, the program runs an implementation of PageRank algorithm.